djsall/web-2/README.md

 - you can manage the users of the application (2 / d)
 - you can upload navigation items, which are stored inside the database.
-Please use full URL's, route parsing from databas links is not supported (2 / b)
+Please use full URL's, route parsing from databas links is not supported.
+This is why they are only visible on the home page.
+(2 / b)

 ### RESTFUL API